amitie10g/docker-megafuse/README.md

 An image based on the [Mega SDK](https://github.com/meganz/sdk) is available at a [dedicated branch](https://github.com/Amitie10g/docker-megafuse).

 ## Caveats
 * The username and password are passed to the container as environment variables and stored in the config file in plain text.
-Is desirable to adapt the Matteo Serva's code.
+Is desirable to ofuscate that in a some way.
 * The code is based on older versions of the Mega SDK, so, lot of warnings are displayed at compile time under newer versions of GCC.

 ## General usage